aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 These options are valid for either mode the Lambda test tool is running in.

         --path &lt;directory&gt;                    The path to the lambda project to execute.
 If not set then the current directory will be used.
+        --print-tool-path &lt;vs|vscode|other&gt;   Printing the .NET Lambda Test Tool location path to be inserted in the IDE."

 These options are valid when using the web interface to select and execute the Lambda code.